Chipmunks as pets

 If you currently own a chipmunk as a pet, it's legal to keep your chipmunk until the end of their natural life, but you're unable to buy another.

-Siberian chipmunks originate from Siberia and Asia, whereas the eastern American species come from the northern USA and Canada.
-There are more than 20 different species of chipmunk that live in these regions and as far south as Mexico.
-However, it's Siberian chipmunks that are more commonly kept as pets.
+Siberian chipmunks come from Siberia and Asia, while the eastern American species come from the northern USA and Canada.
+There are more than 20 different species of chipmunk living in these regions and as far south as Mexico.
+However, it's Siberian chipmunks that have been more commonly kept as pets.

-Active throughout the day; these small creatures live on the ground where they like to dig burrows in which they make their nests.
-Energetic climbers, chipmunks also can be seen foraging in trees and bushes.
-If keeping pet chipmunks try and ensure their home allows them to replicate these behaviours.
+Active throughout the day, these small, stripey creatures live on the ground, where they like to dig burrows where they make their nests.
+Energetic climbers, chipmunks can also be seen foraging in trees and bushes.
+If you're keeping pet chipmunks, try to ensure their home allows them to replicate these behaviours.